-The GHYP345 from Body-Solid is a prosumer-grade reverse hyperextension machine that’s made from 2″x 3″, 12-gauge steel tubing.
+The GHYP345 from Body-Solid is a prosumer-grade reverse hyperextension machine designed for durability.
+It’s made from 2″x 3″, 12-gauge steel tubing.

 It is a very stable, heavy-duty machine that works perfectly for home use as well as for commercial setups.

-It has a small footprint at 50” x 26” and weighs just 70 lbs. which allows you to move it around the house if need be and can be installed alongside other gym equipment.
+It has a small footprint at 50” x 26” for easy storage, and weighs just 70 lbs. which allows you to move it around the house if need be and can be installed alongside other gym equipment.

-Further, it features adjustable sizing that suits users of all heights.
+Further, it features adjustable handles sizing to accommodate varying user heights.
 There are customers who are 5’1 and use this comfortably at the lowest setting.
 There are users who are 6’1 too and use with equal ease.

-The 3-inch thick durafirm cushion on the hip-rest provides optimum support and comfort in the pelvic area, making it easy for even neophytes to perform the movement without jerking their lower back and ending up with lower back pain.
+The 3-inch thick pad durafirm cushion on the hip-rest provides optimum support and comfort in the pelvic area, making it easy for even neophytes to perform the movement without jerking their lower back and ending up with lower back pain.
 You can hinge the body at the hip perfectly and you can hold your lumbar curve or a flat back without curving your back.

 Also, the GHYP345 features a plate at the footrest, in place of foam rollers that are found in a lot of consumer-grade machines.

-While foam rollers might seem to be more comfortable for forward bends, they make it impossible to do side bends.
+While foam hyper roller attachment might seem to be more comfortable for forward bends, they make it impossible to do side bends.
 Even if you do manage to perform side bends, your body positioning will be pretty awkward regardless of your body composition.

 The steel plates design not only makes this machine robust, they also make for easy transitions to vary your body position according to the variation you are looking to perform.